Mega-varshini/Udemy-clone-Project/README.md

 The main purpose of this project is to practice front-end web development concepts, improve styling skills, and understand how responsive website layouts are created using basic web technologies.

+# How to see
+you can see my project by this link https://mega-varshini.github.io/Udemy-clone-Project/.

 ## Features
 - Responsive design for mobile and desktop screens
 - Attractive homepage layout